yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_MainClasses.html.md

 <br>
 ###`updateStatus`

-This function updates the user's status, which is simply a message, on the supplied social provider.
+This method updates the user's status, which is simply a message, on the supplied social provider.
 Upon a successful update, the user will receive the supplied reward.

 ``` cpp
 soomla::CCProfileController::getInstance()->updateStatus(